Carrie Underwood Shares Makeup-Free Photos, Urges Fans Not To ‘Sit Around’ During Coronavirus Outbreak

 Carrie Underwood is determined to come out of the current coronavirus outbreak “stronger than ever.”
-The country superstar shared stunning new photos of herself with her Instagram followers on March 17 as she urged her fans to keep active and not just sit around binging Netflix and eating unhealthy snacks after people across the globe were urged to stay at home to help prevent spreading the virus.
+The country superstar shared stunning new photos of herself with her Instagram followers on March 17.
+She urged her fans to keep active and not just sit around binging Netflix and eating unhealthy snacks after people across the globe were urged to stay at home to help prevent spreading the virus.

-Instead, the beauty posted two gorgeous makeup-free selfies to her Instagram Stories account where she shared a look at her workout in what appeared to be her home gym in Tennessee, where she’s practicing social-distancing.
+The beauty posted two gorgeous makeup-free selfies to her Instagram stories account where she shared a look at her workout in what appeared to be her home gym in Tennessee, where she’s practicing social-distancing.

 The snaps showed the “Drinking Alone” singer without a stitch of makeup as she let her natural beauty shine through.

-Carrie, who recently released her own health and fitness book, wore a black tank top with what appeared to be a stylish blue sports bra underneath as she flashed a big smile for the camera to show off her stunning pearly whites.
+Carrie, who recently released her own health and fitness book, wore a black tank top with what appeared to be a stylish blue sports bra underneath.
+She flashed a big smile for the camera to show off her stunning pearly whites.

-In the first upload, Carrie stretched out both of her seriously toned arms to flash her muscles as she told her more than 9 million followers, “Either we can all sit around during this quarantine and eat junk food and binge Netflix… or…”
+In the first upload, Carrie stretched out both of her toned arms to flaunt her muscles.

+“Either we can all sit around during this quarantine and eat junk food and binge Netflix… or…,” she told her more than 9 million followers.

 The mom of two then shared a second photo of herself where she continued her inspiring message.

-“We can grab some weights and come out of this mess stronger than ever!” she added alongside a strong arm emoji and an animated GIF of the words, “Okay let’s do this.”
+“We can grab some weights and come out of this mess stronger than ever!” she added, alongside a strong arm emoji and an animated GIF of the words, “Okay let’s do this.”

 In the second photo, the beauty stuck out her ring finger, pinky finger, and her thumb as she winked at the camera and pursed her lips.